ndronos/c-nomorph/Klemens.md

 Table 6-1.
 Three types of memory; three bundles of features

-Static  Auto  Manual    Feature
-                        Set to zero on startup
-                        Scope-limited
-                        Can set values on init
+Static  Auto  Manual    Feature x                    Set to zero on startup x      x             Scope-limited x      x             Can set values on init
-                        Can set nonconstant values on init
-                        sizeof measures array size
-                        Persists across function calls
-                        Can be global
+          x             Can set nonconstant values on init x      x             sizeof measures array size x             x      Persists across function calls x             x      Can be global
-                        Array size can be set at runtime Can be resized
+          x      x      Array size can be set at runtime x      Can be resized
-                        Jesus weeps
+                 x      Jesus weeps